SGDInstitute/apollo/content/collections/pages/sgdinstitute/media-guest-content.md

         content:
           -
             type: text
             text: 'Use the form below to contact us about guest content and media creation opportunities.
-For press inquiries, please contact '
+For media inquiries about programs or current events, please contact '
           -
             type: text
             marks: